anuragmishra22071999-sudo/fca-Anurag/fca-anurag/SECURITY.md

 # Security Policy

-+ if have any Vulnerability finded contact: Author(Priyansh) or (Facebook.com/Priyanshu.Rajput.Official).
++ if have any Vulnerability finded contact: Author(Anurag) or (Facebook.com/Anuragu.Rajput.Official).
 Thanks!

 ## Supported Versions